 LifeLine Animal Project is committed to improving the standard of care for animals in the community.
 LifeLine's Community Cats Program is one of the first and largest organized feral cat programs in Atlanta and a great example of how lives are being saved.

 The program is dedicated to humanely controlling feral cat colonies by providing neighborhoods with the resources and support they need to manage feral cat populations.
 This widely-accepted, humane method of controlling feral cat populations is called TNR (Trap-Neuter-Return).
 TNR is a comprehensive method where entire feral colonies are humanely trapped, then evaluated, vaccinated, and neutered by veterinarians.
 Then the cats are released back into their neighborhoods.
 With the goal of making Atlanta no-kill, LifeLine has approached the overpopulation problem with a number of different solutions.

 - Loanings traps and providing trapping instructions for community cats

 - Providing education to caretakers and the public about proper cat colony management

 - Offering affordable spay/neuter services at the LifeLine Spay & Neuter Clinics

-Catlanta to date has helped sterilize more than 30,000 feral and stray cats in over 21 counties.
+To date, LifeLine has helped sterilize more than 35,000 feral and stray cats in over 21 counties.